 When you become disabled and can no longer work and earn an income, your disability insurance makes a payment to you each month during your benefit period or until you recover from the disability.
-In virtually every case, you’ll never have to pay even a penny of your disability insurance benefits.
+In virtually every case, you’ll never have to pay back any of your disability insurance benefits.

-Read on to learn about the times when you have to pay back disability insurance benefits:
+When you have to pay back long-term disability insurance benefits

 The Social Security Administration’s definition of disability, which describes how disabled you have to be before you’re eligible to receive benefits, is very strict, and most people get denied.
 In addition, it may take months or years to start receiving SSDI benefits.
 However, if you’re granted benefits, you’ll receive a lump-sum catch-up payment for every month the SSA spent processing your eligibility.

 During the time you spent waiting for SSDI benefits, your LTDI benefits may have already started paying out.
 If your LTDI policy has the offset provision, you may have to pay all or part of the catch-up payment to the insurance company to offset the amount the company was obliged to pay you during that time.

 Say you pay premiums for a disability insurance policy worth $5,000 per month in benefits once you become disabled.
 Your policy has the offset provision, so you have to apply for SSDI as well.